garykac/woven/docs/rules.md

 * Map in center of table
 * Tapestry cards: Shuffle and place next to map
-* Spell cards: Remove all starter spells, shuffle, place next to map
+* Spell cards: Shuffle, place next to map

 ### For each player